On the Record: Treasurer Michael Frerichs running for third term in office

 “When I took this office over, we had a college savings program that had a little bit of scandal in the past.
 We completely revamped it,” Frerichs said.
 “Put out an RFP and a new investment manager.
 As a result, we took our program from one of the worst to the first in the country.
 Morning Star Rating Agency ranked our College Savings program Bright Start a gold rating, the highest rating they give to only three programs in the country.”

-Frerichs said they’ve taken over assets under management, from under $7 billion to over $17 billion.
+Frerichs said they have taken over assets under management, from less than $7 billion to more than $17 billion.

-“That’s a lot less student debt that students will be graduation with,” Frerichs said.
+“That’s a lot less student debt that students will be graduating with,” Frerichs said.

 Question: Are there are concerns you have about our fiscal health in the State of Illinois that you plan to address in your next term?